abhi25072002/abhi25072002.github.io/_pages/about.md

 My interests are in Machine Learning & Deep Learning, Multimodal Large Language Models, Systems for Machine Learning, Cloud Computing, and Full-stack Software Engineering.

-Previously, I worked as a Software Engineer at Wells Fargo, where I gained my first experience working on production-grade systems, developing and maintaining the Independent Price Verification tool, and taking part in full-stack development, SDLC processes, CI/CD pipelines, and Agile workflows.
+Previously, I worked as a Software Engineer at Wells Fargo, where I gained my first experience working on production-grade systems, developing and maintaining the Independent Price Verification tool, and taking part in full-stack development, SDLC processes, and Agile settings.
 I was a Research Intern at MIDAS Lab, IIIT Delhi, where I created benchmark datasets and evaluated the reasoning capabilities of open-source large language models in physics and geometry with an Indian context.
 I also completed a Technology Summer Analyst Internship at Citibank India, where I helped migrate an in-house process automation tool UI.
 Earlier, I was part of the ISRO COEP Satellite Team (CSAT), working on satellite attitude determination and control algorithms.

 I recently started hitting the gym for weight loss, and now it has kind of become a habit.
 I’ve already lost some weight, and it’s a really good feeling!
 In my free time, I used to love just watching cooking recipes, but now I actually have to prepare meals as well (no choice here in the United States).
 I also enjoy watching web series.

-📬 Connect with me here or drop me an email at ajd6@gatech.edu to discuss research, engineering challenges, or mathematical curiosities.
+`I am actively seeking Summer 2026 Software Engineering internship opportunities.`

-**I'm Actively seeking Summer 2026 opportunities.**
+Drop me an email at `ajd6@gatech.edu` or `abhishekdharmadhikari25@gmail.com`, or connect with me through my social media profiles below.